 Program of Study-- A list of all required courses and number of credits for the MSN-CNL program.

 The program is two years in length and offered as a part-time program of study.
-All courses are offered online.
+Courses are offered online and students visit campus three times.
 There is a clinical residency requirement that may be completed at the student's place of employment.

 The CNL program provides an opportunity for students with an educational background of an ADN and a bachelor's degree in another field.
 The CNL degree offers 13 courses and 9 of those transfer into our DNP programs.